High-throughput nanofluidic device for one-dimensional confined detection of single fluorophores

+The design of the silica based nanofluidic device to perform single molecule experiments is schematically illustrated in Figure~2\textbf{a}.
+Two reservoirs with a diameter of a few millimetres were sand blasted on the silica wafers using $70\,\upmu$m silica particles prior to the nano-fabrication process.
+They are separated by a distance of about one millimetre and serve as convenient macroscopic in- and outlet for the fluids.
+Each of these reservoir is connected to an array of parallel ~30 micrometre wide channels.
+These channels lead to either side of the final array of $<100$\,nm wide channels.
+These nanochannels span over a length of $l = 200\,\upmu$m and connect the microchannels.
+The height of the nano- and the microchannels are the same and are etched in the same step using RIE.

-The design of the silica based nanofluidic device to perform single molecule experiments is schematically illustrated in Figure \ref{fig:2}\textbf{a}.
-It has two reservoirs with gradual decrease of length-scale from milli-scale to microscale and finally, the nanometre-sized channels.
-Two milli-scale reservoirs were used as inlet and outlet.
-These two inlets were sand blasted on silica wafers using 70 ${\upmu}$m silica particles prior to nanofabrication process.
-The microscale reservoirs with the same thickness of nanochannels and micrometre width were etched with RIE.
-In the Figure \ref{fig:2}\textbf{a}, the white regions and blue regions are milli-scale and microscale reservoirs, respectively (Supporting information Figure S1 and S2).
-The red stripes correspond to nanochannels.
-They are connected to the microscale reservoirs.
-An SEM image of these silica nanochannels is also shown in the right inset of Figure \ref{fig:2}\textbf{a}.
-We filled these nanochannels with a solution of fluorescent probes.
-They were unidirectionally transported with electro-osmotic flow \cite{Zare1988, Hu1998, Zhang2000, Suman2007} as shown in Figure \ref{fig:2}\textbf{b}.
-After filling one reservoir with fluorescent molecules (diluted in PBS buffer - see methods - electro-osmotic flow) capillary force transported the fluid to the other reservoir.
-A relaxation time of 30 s was given to avoid development of trapped air bubbles, and then only, the second reservoir was filled.
-Two 100 ${\upmu}$m thick platinum electrodes were immersed into the PBS filled reservoirs (supporting information Figure S1), and an electric field was applied along the nanochannel (supporting information Figure S1 and S4 -- electrode integration with the nanofluidic device).
-In Figure \ref{fig:2}\textbf{c}, single Alexa-647 fluorophore molecules (purchased from Thermo Fisher, Massachusetts, USA) are horizontally lined up in all the parallel nanochannels.
-The pixel to photon counts profile plot shows an average SNR of 90.
-This image was captured with a wide-field optical microscope by exciting the molecules with a 640 nm continuous wave laser (Coherent Laser Systems GmbH, G\"ottingen, Germany).
-Beside the evidence of FIB and SEM, this also infers that the nanochannels are properly enclosed.
-No cross-talking of single molecules is observed among nanochannels \cite{Ghosh2014-1}.
+In Figure~2{a}, the white and blue regions indicate the reservoir and the microchannels, respectively (supplementary Figs~2, 3, and 4).
+The red stripes correspond to the array of nanochannels, that are connected to the microchannels.
+A SEM image of these silica nanochannels is shown in the right inset of Figure~2\textbf{a}.
+For the experiment, we filled the reservoirs with a dilute solution of fluorescent probes in buffer.
+After filling one reservoir capillary force transported the fluid through the microchannels and into the nanochannels reservoir.
+A relaxation time of 30\,s was given to avoid development of trapped air bubbles between two inlets.
+Then, the second reservoir was filled.
+Two 100\,${\upmu}$m thick platinum electrodes were immersed into the reservoirs (supplementary Figure~5), and an electric field was applied along the nanochannel.
+This created an electro-osmotic flow \cite{Zare1988, Hu1998, Zhang2000, Suman2007} that uni-directionally transported the fluid through the nanochannels as shown in Figure~2\textbf{b}.